Nature's Basket: History

 Nature's Basket was founded in 2005 as a "world food store" and now operates 31 physical stores in cities such as Mumbai, Bengaluru, Pune and Kolkata.
 The retail chain sells fresh vegetables, fruits, cold cuts, meats, cheese, organic foods and dairy products.
 It also sells gifts.

 It also operates as an online grocery store and mobile app platform which caters to 125 cities across India.

 Nature's Basket acquired Mumbai-based online grocery store Ekstop.com in 2015 to strengthen its online presence across 125 cities in India.

 In 2017, the company rebranded as a "Daily Food Delights" store.

 The company was acquired by Spencer's Retail Ltd from Godrej Group in May 2019 in an all cash deal.
 The acquisition proved complementary across a number of fronts.
 The acquisition helped Spencer’s Retail expand its retail presence in Western India, a region for potential business growth.
 Natures Basket retained its brand, providing Spencer’s with a market flanking opportunity.

 Key people

-Sachin Agarwal is the COO & Sandeep Banka is the CFO of Natures Basket.
+Sachin Agarwal is the COO & Manjir Basu is the CFO of Natures Basket.